 This agreement has been amended several times since 2005, most recently in January 2014.
 The January 2014 amendment provides for increased future development, regulatory, sales and deadline extension receipts, restructured target deadlines and royalty receipts on potential net sales.
 The Company is entitled to up to \$100 million in potential development, regulatory, sales and deadline extension receipts, which are contingent on the performance of Baxter achieving certain milestones.
 The Company is also entitled to royalties on potential net sales varying by country of sale.

 The Company's right to receive these royalties in any particular country will expire upon the later of ten years after the first commercial sale of the product in that country or the expiration of patent rights in that particular country.
-In connection with this amendment, Baxter SA also made a \$10 million equity investment in the Company in exchange for 10,695,187 shares of the Company's common stock
+In connection with this amendment, Baxter SA also made a \$10 million equity investment in the Company in exchange for 10,695,187 shares of the Company's common stock during January 2014.

-Through June 30, 2014, the Company and Baxter continued to engage in research and development activities with no resultant commercial products.
-No amounts were recognized as revenue during the three and six months ended June 30, 2014. \$1 million was recognized as revenue during the three and six months ended June 30, 2013 related to this collaboration.
+Through September 30, 2014, the Company and Baxter continued to engage in research and development activities with no resultant commercial products.
+No amounts were recognized as revenue during the three months ended September 30, 2014 and 2013 or during the nine months ended September 30, 2014. \$1 million was received and recognized as revenue during the nine months ended September 30, 2013 related to this collaboration as the Company's continued performance or future obligations were considered inconsequential or perfunctory.

-Baxter is a related party of the Company, with a share ownership of approximately 8.9% and 1.8% of the total issued common stock as of June 30, 2014 and 2013, respectively.
+Baxter is a related party of the Company, with a share ownership of approximately 8.9% and 1.8% of the total issued common stock as of September 30, 2014 and 2013, respectively.